 We have an excellent record of PhD completion and a thriving postgraduate community.
 We have around 65 PhD students researching topics across the full range of Musicological and Ethnomusicological Studies and Compositional Practice.

 Royal Holloway has excellent research facilities, including electronic resources and the largest library in the University of London.
 The Music department also has state-of-the-art electronic studios.

 There are many opportunities for research students to work together at Royal Holloway.
-Doctoral students in Music participate in and lead a variety of research seminars, including the Visiting Researcher Seminar, four Postgraduate Days during the year when all postgraduate students come together to present their work, the Composition seminar (involving a visiting composer), and other specialist reading groups.
+Doctoral students in Music participate in and lead a variety of research seminars, including the Visiting Researcher Seminar, Postgraduate Days during the year when all postgraduate students come together to present their work, and other specialist reading groups.
 There are many other seminar and reading groups across the Faculty of Arts and Social Sciences that are available to postgraduate research students.

 Students are supervised in the department for the degrees of MPhil and PhD, awarded by the University of London.
 We will consider applications to undertake the faculty MA by Research (assessed entirely on the research dissertation: max.
 40,000 words), though our lively taught Master’s degree remains the methodological preparation for future research that we recommend.